The Perception Threshold

 This is why markets do not always reward the most advanced technology.
 In mature regimes, the winning system is often not the one that improves the fastest, but the one whose advantages remain visible longest.

 Recognizing the perception threshold changes how technological races must be analyzed.
 The relevant question is no longer simply who is improving fastest.
 It is who is improving in ways that remain perceptible.
-Once that distinction is understood, it becomes clear that progress and advantage are related but not identical.
+Progress and advantage are related, but they are not identical.

 Progress does not stop when it becomes imperceptible.
 Only its competitive impact does.